 What Problems Can A MAP Sensor Cause?

-Since the fuel injection computer is constantly monitoring the MAP sensor's voltage output, when it fails, you'll see the check engine light illuminated by a MAP sensor diagnostic trouble code.
+The most obvious symptom you'll see when the MAP sensor fails is the check engine light illuminated by a MAP sensor diagnostic trouble code.

 You're also going to see one or more of the following symptoms:

 - Black smoke coming out of the tailpipe.